1959 Atlantic hurricane season

-The 1959 Atlantic hurricane season had a then record-tying number of tropical cyclones – five – develop before August 1.
-The season was officially to begin on June 15, 1959 and last until November 15, 1959, the period of each year when most tropical cyclones form in the Atlantic basin, however in actuality the season began early when Tropical Storm Arlene formed on May 28.
-Tropical Storm Arlene struck Louisiana and brought minor flooding to the Gulf Coast of the United States.
-The next storm, Beulah, formed in the western Gulf of Mexico and brought negligible impact to Mexico and Texas.
-Later in June, an unnamed hurricane, nicknamed the Escuminac disaster, caused minor damage in Florida and devastated coastal Nova Scotia and New Brunswick, after becoming extratropical.
+The 1959 Atlantic hurricane season featured near normal tropical cyclone activity overall.
+The season officially began on June 15, 1959 and lasted until November 15, 1959.
+These dates historically described the period in each year when most tropical cyclogenesis occurs in the Atlantic basin.
+However, the formation of a tropical cyclone is possible at any time of the year, as shown in 1959, by the formation of Tropical Storm Arlene on May 28.
+Arlene struck Louisiana and brought minor flooding to the Gulf Coast of the United States.
+The next tropical storm, Beulah, formed in the western Gulf of Mexico and brought negligible impact to Mexico and Texas.
+Later in June, an unnamed hurricane caused minor damage in Florida and then devastated parts of Maritime Canada, resulting in what became known as the Escuminac disaster.
 Hurricane Cindy brought minor impact to The Carolinas.
 In late July, Hurricane Debra produced flooding in the state of Texas.
 Tropical Storm Edith in August and Hurricane Flora in September caused negligible impact on land.

 The most significant storm of the season was Hurricane Gracie, which peaked as a 140 mph Category 4 hurricane on the Saffir–Simpson hurricane wind scale.
 After weakening slightly, Gracie made landfall as a 130 mph Category 4 hurricane in South Carolina on September 29.
 It brought strong winds, rough seas, heavy rainfall, and tornadoes to the state, as well as North Carolina and Virginia.
 Overall, Gracie caused 22 fatalities and $14 million in damage.
 Following Hurricane Gracie was Hurricane Hannah, a long-lived storm that did not cause any known impact on land.
 The last two tropical cyclones, Tropical Storm Irene and Hurricane Judith, both caused minor coastal and inland flooding in Florida.
 The storms of the 1959 Atlantic hurricane season were collectively attributed to $24 million (1959 USD) and 64 fatalities.